eellpp/pubScratchpad/Tech/data_engineering/spark/PysparkQuestions.md

 ## Spark RDD vs Dataset/Dataframe
 - `RDD` : RDD stands for Resilient Distributed Datasets
 	- Read only
-	- The inmemory distributed dataset that spark creates for faster computation and reduce the I/O.
+	- The inmemory distributed dataset that spark creates for faster computation and reduce the I/O. It
 	- Choose this format if the data is structured or unstructured.
 	- RDD are immutable
 	- RDDs are also fault-tolerant which means that whenever failure happens, they can be recovered automatically.RDD Provides Fault Tolerance Through Lineage Graph.
 A Lineage Graph keeps A Track of Transformations to be executed after an action has been called.
 RDD Lineage Graph helps Recomputed any missing or damaged RDD because of node failures.